 - Your loved one may refuse treatment outright, refuse to admit that they have a problem, or become extremely angry or upset, leading to dangerous circumstances.

 - Your loved one may seem that they understand what you and the other individuals at the intervention are trying to say.
 They may even agree to attend treatment.
 However, they could reveal later that they had no intention of doing so.
-Drug addicts have a “tendency to manipulate,” according to the St. Paul Police Department, and their readiness to change may turn out to be another instance of manipulation.
+Drug addicts have a tendency to manipulate, according to the PubMed Central, and their readiness to change may turn out to be another instance of manipulation.

 - Unfortunately, other individuals involved in the intervention could cause issues.
 This is why it is so important to choose the attendees carefully and to discuss with them how important their words will be (and how they should select them with care).
 As stated by the UNT, it is important not to include anyone who “may not be able to limit what he or she says to what you agreed on during the planning meeting” or who is known for their emotional or combative nature.